About McMaster Adult Celiac Disease Clinic

 High Quality Research

 We conduct research under the umbrella of the Farncombe Family Digestive Health Research Institute at McMaster University, a world-renowned research centre for digestive diseases.
 The clinic is in a unique position to leverage the top research expertise of our institute and apply this knowledge to clinical practice.
 Our clinical research focuses on improving celiac disease diagnosis, management and testing novel therapies.
-Under the leadership of Prof. Elena Verdu, Associate Director of the Farncombe Family Digestive Health Research Institute, we have a unique opportunity for translational research to understand cofactors and how our gut microbiome can influence celiac disease.
+Under the leadership of Prof. Elena Verdu, Director of the Farncombe Family Digestive Health Research Institute, we have a unique opportunity for translational research to understand cofactors and how our gut microbiome can influence celiac disease.

 Community Outreach